Licensed Tourism Accommodations

 What happens to a tourism operation that does not meet requirements?

-An operation / operator is non-compliant when one or more of the conditions required for licensing is not met as outlined in the Tourism Industry Act.
+An operation or operator is non-compliant when one or more of the conditions required for licensing is not met as outlined in the Tourism Industry Act.

 If after two months of compliance protocols and correspondence including phone calls, e-mails, letters and registered letters, an operator has not met the conditions of licence, the operation will be listed as non-compliant.
 Tourism PEI is then required to begin the process to revoke the licence to operate the tourism accommodation or to issue a fine as an unlicensed tourism establishment.